weilingx46/workshop-ws-5-17-alt-server/README.md

 {% endblock %}
 ```

 Finally, run `python app.js` once last time.
+If this doesn't work for you, try `sudo python app.py`.
 Each time you view http://localhost/hello/YOUR_NAME, you should see a different quote!

 ![hello random quote](img/hello_random_quote.PNG)